Skip to main content

 Principal Architect

-I help companies survive what happens after the deal closes — whether that's merging two tech stacks into one or surgically separating them so both sides can walk away clean.
+I work on what happens after the deal closes: merging two tech stacks into one, or separating them so both sides can walk away clean.

 20+